Spring-SpringBoard/SpringBoard-Core/README.md

 All assets (texture files, skyboxes, etc.) should be placed in the `springboard/assets` folder, located inside the Spring data directory.

-A set of [core assets](https://drive.google.com/file/d/0B9FQjbVMFgL2LTM2Z1VVaGRZRDQ/view?usp=sharing) are available.
-To use, extract them to `springboard/assets/core/`.
+A set of core assets are available.
+You can download them either via the launcher's `Asset Download` option (recommended), or manually via a [direct link](https://content.spring-launcher.com/core_v1.zip).
+In case of a manual download, you need to extract them to `springboard/assets/core/`.

 ## Help